 TCU prohibits discrimination and harassment based on age, race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ethnic origin, disability, predisposing genetic information, covered veteran status and any other basis protected by law.
 TCU also prohibits retaliation against an individual for making a good faith report under this policy.
 TCU is committed to providing a positive learning and working environment free from discrimination and harassment.

-- Visit TCU’s Title IX website for more information on how to report a bias-related incident, how to make a Title IX complaint and information on our Equal Employment Opportunity Policy and Affirmative Action Policy.
+Visit TCU’s Office of Institutional Equity website for more information on how to report a bias-related incident, how to make a Title IX complaint and information on our Equal Employment Opportunity Policy and Affirmative Action Policy.